By the Ontario Dental Association

-We all know wearing a mask is an important way to help keep each other healthy during the COVID-19 pandemic.
-Unfortunately, “mask mouth” is a smelly condition too many people have come to know.
-The Ontario Dental Association (ODA) has some tips to stay fresh under your mask.
+We all know that wearing a mask is an important way to help keep each other healthy during the COVID-19 pandemic.
+Unfortunately, stinky mask is a smelly condition too many people have come to know.
+The Ontario Dental Association (ODA) has some tips to maintain mask hygiene.
 You guessed it – good dental hygiene and getting regular dental check-ups go a long way in preventing bad breath

-Brush : Brushing your teeth at least twice a day will help keep your mouth clean and free of bacteria that leads to cavities and gum disease.
-Just make sure you wait 30 minutes after eating before you start brushing so there’s no damage to your enamel.
+Brush: Brushing your teeth at least twice a day will help keep your mouth clean and free of bacteria that leads to cavities and gum disease.
+Just make sure you wait 30 minutes after eating before you start brushing so there is no damage to your enamel.

-Floss : With all the snacking going on these days, remember floss is boss!
-Flossing gets to places your toothbrush can’t reach and removes bacteria that can cause bad breath.
+Floss: With all the snacking going on during this pandemic, remember floss is boss!
+Flossing gets to place your toothbrush cannot reach and removes bacteria that can cause bad breath.

-Mouthwash : Swishing with a mouthwash before you put your mask on can help keep odors at bay, just make sure it’s alcohol-free so your mouth doesn’t get dried out.
+Mouthwash: Swishing with a mouthwash before you put your mask on can help keep odors at bay, just make sure it is alcohol-free, so your mouth does not get dried out.

-For up to date information is Covid-19 dental tips and what to expect at your next dental appointment, go to www.oda.ca
+Visit www.oda.ca, for up to date information, Covid-19 dental tips, and what to expect at your next dental appointment.